 An online journal or publication site holds millions of research papers and scholarly articles.
 There can be hundreds of papers on a single topic with slight modifications.
 Organizing all this data in a well-structured manner can get fiddly.
 “Skimming” through that much data online, looking for a particular information is probably not the best option.
 Segregating the papers on the basis of the relevant entities it holds can save the trouble of going through the plethora of information on the subject matter.
 For instance, there could be around 2 Lakh papers on Machine Learning.
 If you put tags on them based on the entity extracted, you quickly find the articles where the use of convolutional neural networks for face detection is discussed.

 Unstructured textual content is rich with information, but finding what’s relevant is always a challenging task.
 With the extensive amount of data that comes from social media, email, blogs, news and academic articles, it becomes increasingly hard and necessarily important to extract, categorize, and learn from that information.
 There can be other NLP techniques for process discovery, but when you want your categorized data well-structured, entity extraction API is your best choice.
 Try our entity extraction API and check for yourself.
-If you other ideas where entity extraction can be used, we would love to hear about it.
+If you other ideas for the use cases of entity extraction, we would love to hear about it.

 ParallelDots is an Artificial Intelligence research and Deep Learning startup that provides AI solutions to clients in multiple domains.
 You can check out some of our text analysis APIs and reach out to us by filling this form here.